 Fingerprint/background check information – must be requested from your local law enforcement agency.
 Complete the fingerprint card they provide to you and mail the completed card, along with a check for $29.25 payable to the Montana Department of Justice, to Montana DOJ, P.O.
 Box 201403, Helena, MT 59620-1403.
 If you do not receive a response from the Montana Office of Public Instruction (OPI), your background check/fingerprints have cleared.
 If a problem is encountered, you will be notified of this as well.

 Step 3.
-Maintain and Upgrade Your Montana Teaching License
+Consider Earning a Master’s in ESL to Maintain and Upgrade Your Montana Teaching License

 Graduate Studies in ESL